 - Certain medications can be used to stimulate the body’s ability to produce red blood cells after surgery.

 - Microsampling techniques can substantially reduce the amount of blood lost due to routine blood testing after surgery.
-In some cases, this method of blood conservation reduces blood loss from testing by 90%.
+In some cases, this method of blood conservation reduces blood loss from testing by 90 percent.

 If necessary, the continuous, noninvasive hemoglobin monitor described above can be used after surgery to provide a constant display of hemoglobin levels and to reduce the need for sending blood to the lab.